Amid68/Fake-News-Detection/evaluation/TinyBERT_Eval/TinyBERT_Eval.md

 load_time = time.time() - start_time
 ```

+I measure the model loading time because:
+1. Startup time is a critical factor for edge applications
+2. It affects user experience in interactive scenarios
+3. It provides insight into the model's initialization overhead
+4. TinyBERT should demonstrate faster loading times than larger models

 ```python
 print(f"Model loaded in {load_time:.2f} seconds")
 print(f"Memory usage after loading model: {get_memory_usage():.2f} MB")
 ```

-    Model loaded in 2.44 seconds
+    Model loaded in 0.88 seconds
-    Memory usage after loading model: 836.38 MB
+    Memory usage after loading model: 833.20 MB

+The memory usage after loading the model helps quantify TinyBERT's static memory footprint, which should be significantly lower than larger models like DistilBERT and RoBERTa.

 ## 4. Tokenizing the Dataset

-Before I can run the model on my data, I need to tokenize it using the same tokenizer that was used during training.
+Before running inference, I tokenize the text data using the appropriate tokenizer:

 ```python